palantir/atlasdb/docs/source/services/timelock_service/reverse-migration.rst

 #.
 Shut down your AtlasDB clients for ``client`` .
 #.
 Take a restore timestamp.
 #.
 Revert your AtlasDB client configuration.
 #.
-Remove your client from the list of TimeLock clients.
-#.
-Restart the TimeLock servers.
-#.
 Update your key-value service to the restore timestamp.
 #.
 Start your AtlasDB clients.